-Biology is taught as a separate subject to all boys from Year 7 onwards.
+Biology is taught as a separate subject to all pupils from Year 7 onwards.
 In Years 7 & 8, the emphasis is on stimulating enjoyment in the subject, a permanent interest in the living world and the acquisition of the essential practical skills that will form a solid foundation for the GCSE course.
 A large proportion of this course is spent studying Microbiology and Biotechnology and there is an opportunity to develop some skill integration in a tree project.

 A full and frank coverage of health education, including sex and drug education, is undertaken as part of the course with human reproduction covered in Year 8.
 The AQA GCSE certificate course begins in Year 9 and, as with Chemistry and Physics, there is no longer any coursework at GCSE for this specification although we have certain core practicals to cover.

 Biology is one of the most successful departments in the school, gaining excellent results and positive value added figures year after year.
 However, it is a challenging subject and there is much to cover.
-Boys have excellent support over the course but high standards are set and we expect all students to rise to meet these challenges.
+Pupils have excellent support over the course but high standards are set and we expect all students to rise to meet these challenges.
 Certain career choices dictate that it is pretty much essential to study Biology, so for Medicine, Veterinary Science, Dentistry, Pharmacy and Biological sciences to name but a few, you would not be advised to apply to university without Biology (and, indeed, Chemistry).

 A grade (or AA in Double Award Science) Biology GCSE is the minimum requirement to study A Level Biology.
 An A* grade is usually indicative of the ability to access top grades.
 Warwick School follows the AQA GCE course specification.